-1The impact of the emission of hazardous substances into the water and atmosphere on biodiversity in the neighboring areas of places where we operate, and 2 The impact of waste generated from the use of our products on the environment as a whole.
+We identify the medium- to long-term risks that our business activities pose to biodiversity, namely: 1) the impact of the emission of hazardous substances into the water and atmosphere on biodiversity in the neighboring areas of places where we operate, and 2) the impact of waste generated from the use of our products on the environment as a whole, and we are systematically promoting activities.

 On the grounds of the Kawashima Plant (Gifu Prefecture), we maintain a Japanese garden, rich with nature, and we cultivate and conserve about 700 types of medicinal and otherwise beneficial plants in the Medicinal Herbal Garden at the Naito Museum of Pharmaceutical Science and Industry.
 The Fukushima Business Office of EA Pharma Co., Ltd. preserves planted forests such as Somei Yoshino cherries and weeping cherries on its premises.
-Since FY2020, the Vizag site (India) has undertaken a tree-planting program to promote environmental awareness, and they have planted a total of approximately 11,000 trees to date.
+Since FY2020, the Vizag site (India) has undertaken a tree-planting program to promote environmental awareness, and they have planted over 10,000 trees to date.
+Furthermore, the Bogor plant (Indonesia) is cultivating the Orchid plant, as it is included as conservative plant by the Indonesian government.